 [AD] Some of the items within this post are sponsored or affiliate content.
 Please see the disclaimer for more details.

 It’s that time of year again!
 The time to look for some wonderful gifts for Father’s Day.
 I always find mother figures easier to buy for than fathers.
 Or at least that’s the impression I get in my family.
 While my parents both have clear interests, my father’s is a little more niche.
 There are only so many military-related things you can buy one man.
 And while there are other opinions out there, it’s fairly easy to run out of ideas.

 While some of these gifts are from convenient places such as Amazon, others are from small businesses, DIY or even free!

 10 Wonderful gifts for Father’s Day.

 Does your Dad like walking?
 Would you like him to get into walking?
-Self-care can come with many faces and for my family it’s the great outdoors.
-There’s not a day goes by that my dad doesn’t head to the local walking trail with my grandmother’s dog.
+Self-care can come with many faces and for my family, it’s the great outdoors.
+There’s not a day that goes by that my dad doesn’t head to the local walking trail with my grandmother’s dog.
 It’s not only great exercise but it’s also cathartic.
 The forest has helped my parents through some very difficult times in their lives and long may their daily outings continue.

 Whether your father is already a regular on the mountains or lock-down has sparked his new athleticism, hiking boots are the perfect gift.